The Framework for

 }

-- Fluent Blueprint API for defining tables and columns
+- Blueprint API for table definitions

 Schema::create('posts', function (Blueprint $table) {